Natural Language Statistical Features of LSTM-generated Texts: Experiments

 Beyond the statistics of word frequencies, natural texts show correlations that span hundreds or thousands of characters, showing power-law decay.
 While a direct measure of these correlations is possible in principle, more efficient methods are based on spectral~\cite{Voss1975} or fluctuation~\cite{Peng1992,Buldyrev1995} properties of the sequences.
 In particular, we tested the LSTM generated texts using Detrended Fluctuation Analysis (DFA) \cite{Peng1992,Buldyrev1995} applied to linguistic character sequences.
 By means of DFA it is possible to estimate such exponent $\alpha$, by fitting a power law to the the dependence of the fluctuations $F(L)$ with the scale $L$.
 We estimated the dependence of $F(L)$ with the scale $L$ for LSTM texts generated at different temperatures and for the Markov-generated texts for different orders.
 Figure~\ref{fig4}A shows the normalised fluctuations $F_n(L)$ as a function of the scale $L$ for LSTM-generated texts together with the results for the original Dickens' corpus and a shuffled realisation of it.
-In all cases there are signs of power-law behavior for a wide range of scales, with the exception of the two extreme temperatures $T=0.1$ and $T=3.0$.
+In all cases there are signs of power-law behavior for a wide range of scales, with the exception of the two extreme temperatures (0.1 and 3.0).
 Although the data corresponding to the shuffled text seems to have a less steep slope than the LSTM samples, a more quantitative analysis is required to compare the extent of correlations.
-In Figure~\ref{fig4}B we show the estimations of the exponent $\alpha$ obtained by fitting a power-law to the data in panel A in the region spanned by scales $L=10^2\ldots 10^4$.
+Figure~\ref{fig4}B shows the estimations of the exponent $\alpha$ obtained by fitting a power-law to the data in panel A in the region spanned by scales $L=10^2\ldots 10^4$.
 For comparison, the full black line corresponds to the result for the original Dickens' text while the dashed line is the result obtained from the shuffled text.
-The full black circles are the averaged of the estimation of the exponent from the 10 available samples, and as small squares the figure shows the result for each sample.
+The full black circles are the average of the estimation of the exponent from the 10 available samples, whereas small squares show the result for each sample.
 It is in the region between of temperatures between 0.5 and 1.0 that the exponent $\alpha$ es closet to the value for the original text.
-However, while the dispersion of individual sample measures are very broadly spread for temperatures close to 0.5 they are tightly clustered around the mean for $T=1.0$.
+Yet, while the dispersion of individual sample measures are very broadly spread for temperatures close to 0.5 they are tightly clustered around the mean for $T=1.0$.
 A similar analysis was done on the Markov-generated texts.
-Figure~\ref{fig4}C shows the result of the DFA for Markov texts of orders from 2 to 12, and a comparison to the original and shuffled texts.
-From the plot it is already clear that all the Markov-generated texts have a structural correlation that resembles more the shuffled text than the original one.
-This trend is corroborated in Figure~\ref{fig4}D, which displays the estimated exponent $\alpha$ as a function of the Markov order.
-In all cases, the value of the exponent is very closed to the value obtained in the case of the shuffled text.
+Figure~\ref{fig4}C shows the result of the DFA for Markov texts of orders 2--12, and a comparison to the original and shuffled texts: clearly, all the Markov-generated texts have a structural correlation that resembles more the shuffled text than the original one.
+This trend is corroborated in Figure~\ref{fig4}D, showing the estimated exponent $\alpha$ as a function of Markov order.
+In all cases, such value is very close to that obtained by the shuffled text.